hftamayo/azuremlproj02/README.md

 [Create, publish and consume a pipeline Part 2](https://youtu.be/IdzSo1Qx_Uk)

-# Cleaning the workspace
+### 6. Best practice: Cleaning the workspace

     1. Deleting Computer Clusters instances
 ![cleaning01.png](./img/cleaning01.png?raw=true "Deleting computer clusters")

-    1. Deleting Computer instances
+    2. Deleting Computer instances
 ![cleaning02.png](./img/cleaning02.png?raw=true "Deleting computer instances")

+### 7. How to Improve the project in the future?
+1. Deploy the best model calculated from the AutoML Experiment using Kubernetes instead ACI.
+2. Update the notebook's sourcecode to be compatible with SDK 1.19.0.
+3. Ppackage the registered Azure Machine Learning model with Docker
+4. Add diferent datasets in endpoint.py to have more interaction with the deployed model .